 - Water if you need to thin the mixture out a little and make it extra creamy.
 Plus salt for seasoning.

 You will need either a food processor, a blender, or a small electric chopper.
 Whatever you have available will work.
 I use my powerful food processor to get that super creamy avocado hummus.
 This is the food processor that I own, and I use it to make all of my dips.

-So to make the hummus, get all of your ingredients, and put them in the food processor.
-Pulse mixture until you get a very smooth dip (it’s ok to run the food processor for around 5 minutes to get a super smooth dip).
+To make the hummus, get all of your ingredients, and add them to the food processor.
+Blend until you get a very smooth dip (it’s ok to run the food processor for around 5 minutes to get a super smooth dip).
 Depending on how smooth you like your hummus to be, add water but really carefully as you don’t want to thin the hummus out too much.